rajdas2001/rajdas2001/README.md

 -->
 </p>
 <p>A 19 year old, pursuing my Bachelor of Technology degree in Metallurgical and Materials Engineering from VSSUT, Burla.
 I am a Technology Enthusiast with an avid interest in Machine Learning, Data Science and Web Designing from Bhubaneswar, India.
 Apart from these, I love reading Books, Quizzing and writing Poetry. <p>

-<p align = "center">

-<img src="https://github.com/rajdas2001/rajdas2001/blob/master/ws.gif">
-</p>
+   <h3>More about me</h3>
 - 👨🏽‍💻 Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.
 - 😊 Willing to contribute in opensource development projects.
 - 👍 Looking for opportunities to join as an intern/full time in deep learning fields.

+<p align = "center">

+<img src="https://github.com/rajdas2001/rajdas2001/blob/master/ws.gif">
+</p>